startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 THESE ARE HARMAN'S PERSONAL SET OF PARADIGMS/ INTERVIEW NOTES:

+-75) ORDERED SETS vs PRIORTIY QUEUES (Python does not have ordered set aka bst)

+    Since both std::priority_queue and std::set (and std::multiset) are data
+    containers that store elements and allow you to access them in an ordered fashion, and have same insertion complexity O(log n), what are the advantages of using one over the other (or, what kind of situations call for the one or the other?)?

+    While I know that the underlying structures are different, I am not as much interested in the difference in their implementation as I am in the comparison their performance and suitability for various uses.

+    Note: I know about the no-duplicates in a set.
+That's why I also mentioned std::multiset since it has the exactly same behavior as the std::set but can be used where the data stored is allowed to compare as equal elements.
+    So please, don't comment on single/multiple keys issue.

+    The priority queue only offers access to the largest element, while the set gives you a complete ordering of all elements.
+This weaker interface means that implementations may be more efficient (e.g. you can store the actual queue data in a vector, which may have better performance on account of its memory locality).

+    A priority queue only gives you access to one element in sorted order -- i.e., you can get the highest priority item, and when you remove that, you can get the next highest priority, and so on.
+A priority queue also allows duplicate elements, so it's more like a multiset than a set.
+[Edit: As @Tadeusz Kopec pointed out, building a heap is also linear on the number of items in the heap, where building a set is O(N log N) unless it's being built from a sequence that's already ordered (in which case it is also linear).]

+    A set allows you full access in sorted order, so you can, for example, find two elements somewhere in the middle of the set, then traverse in order from one to the other.

+-74)MULTI TIMESTAMP DP FINITE STATE MACHINE problems.
+Bottom up with decode ways:
+    DECODE WAYS (REVIEW in most important)
+    class Solution:
+        def numDecodings(self, s):
+            # BOTTOM UP ONLY!
+            '''
+            ADD UP ALL THE WAYS WE ARRIVED TO A STATE FROM OTHER STATES!!
+            USE IF STATEMENTS TO DETECT IF WE CAN ARRIVE TO THE STATE.

+            OPT[i] = OPT[i-1]   (TAKE ONE ALWAYS POSSIBLE!)
+                    + OPT[i-2]   (TAKE 2 MAY NOT BE POSSIBLE)

+            s = "12"
+            "0" does not map to anything -> can only be used with 10 or 20

+            226
+            2 -> 1  b
+            22 -> 1 bb
+            2 26
+            3 ways:
+            2 2 6
+            22 6
+            2 26

+            Base case empty string = 1?
+            take 1
+            2
+            take 2:
+            22
+            next timestamp?
+            we take 1

+            OPT[i] -> all the ways to decode up to index i. process index 0 -> only 1 way to decode unless its 0. can take 2 charcters if OPT[i-1] exists.

+            In other words solution relies on 3 timesteps to build finite automata
+            '''

+            OPT = [0 for i in range(len(s) +1)]

+            # BASE CASE
+            OPT[0] = 1
+            prevCh = None
+            seeNonezero = False

+            # BTW its easy to optimize this to O(N) space, using 2 variables for
+            # previous 2 timestamps.

+            for idx in range(1, len(s)+1):
+                # 0 cannot become anything!
+                # take current character as single.
+                ch = int(s[idx-1])
+                if ch != 0:
+                    OPT[idx] += OPT[idx-1]
+                # only way we can use 0 is if we see prev.
+                # if you see 2 zeros in a row you cant decode it -> answer is 0.
+                if prevCh != None:
+                    # take current character + prev char!
+                    if (prevCh == 1 and ch < 10) or (prevCh == 2 and ch < 7):
+                        OPT[idx] += OPT[idx-2]
+                # loop end set prevCharacter
+                prevCh = ch

+            return OPT[len(s)]

+-73) To solve weird optimization problems, write out the problem constraints in
+     mathematical notation!
+     + english words
+     + greedy detection/hill finding/maximization/montonic queue/segment tree optimize/binary search/quick select
+     + As you find constraints -> think of edge cases -> can they be solved by setting the base case in a recurrence?
+     + NEGATIVE SPACE.
+     + or through other means?

+    1. Remove Covered Intervals:

+    Given a list of intervals, remove all intervals that are covered by another interval in the list.

+    Interval [a,b) is covered by interval [c,d) if and only if c <= a and b <= d.

+    After doing so, return the number of remaining intervals.

+    Example 1:

+    Input: intervals = [[1,4],[3,6],[2,8]]
+    Output: 2
+    Explanation: Interval [3,6] is covered by [2,8], therefore it is removed.
+    Example 2:

+    Input: intervals = [[1,2],[1,4],[3,4]]
+    Output: 1
+    class Solution:
+        def removeCoveredIntervals(self, intervals: List[List[int]]) -> int:
+            '''
+            Sort by start time.

+            Then check if interval after me I cover.
+If i do remove, otherwise keep.

+            sort intervals by start time.

+            when checking next interval, make sure its start time is after the max finish time, otherwise covered.

+            Compare end time of first one with endtime of second one, if its within its covered.
+            OTHERWISE!!,

+            if you get an interval with further endtime -> update the FOCUS interval to that. because it will be able to cover more on the right.
+            So keep the one with largest end time asthe main focus.

+            Requires sorting on start time  -> NLOGN.

+            need to do 2 sorts,
+            earliest start time,
+            then for those with same start time -> latest finish time comes first.
+            So then the latest finish times can consume the earlier finish times and be used to consume intervals without same start time.
+            '''

+            # DO A DOUBLE SORT -> MAJOR SORT ON START -> MINOR SORT ON FINISH TIME.
+            intervals.sort(key=lambda x: (x[0], -x[1]))

+            curr_fin = intervals[0][1]

+            covered_count = 0
+            for i in range(1, len(intervals)):
+                nxt_fin = intervals[i][1]

+                if nxt_fin <= curr_fin:
+                    covered_count += 1
+                else:
+                    curr_fin = nxt_fin

+            return len(intervals) - covered_count

 -72) Getting tripped up by doordash challanege:
      WHEN TO USE DP VS SORTING+GREEDY+MAXIMALMUNCH+HEAPQ SOLUTION/HILLFINDING.